Staunton Country Park

 The Basics

-Terrain: Well maintained gravel paths, a hill climb
+Terrain: Well maintained gravel paths and one gentle hill climb.

-Dogs: Yes, but can be busy so leads advisable
+Dogs: Dogs are welcome, but it can be busy so leads are advisable.

-Refreshments: Great for picnics or try the Regency Tea Room in the old stables
+Refreshments: The Regency Tea Room in the old stables or plenty of space for picnics.

 The children’s play area at Staunton Country Park